An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Introduction

-The authors are not aware of any DG method for the TRSW in literautre, however there is a large body of work on DG methods for the structurally similar Euler equations \citep{waruszewski2022entropy, ranocha2020entropy, ducros2000high, morinishi2010skew, sjogreen2019entropy, gassner2016split, hennemann2021provably, pirozzoli2010generalized}.
+As mentioned above, while there are finite element method \cite{eldred2019quasi} and finite volume method \cite{kurganov2020well,kurganov2021thermal} for TRSW, to the best of our knowledge, there is no DG method for the TRSW in literature.
+More importantly, we are not aware of any numerical method for TRSW applicable to curvilinear meshes or the spherical geometry, which is necessary for many practical problems.
+However, there is a large body of work on DG methods for the structurally similar compressible Euler equations \cite{waruszewski2022entropy, ranocha2020entropy, ducros2000high, morinishi2010skew, sjogreen2019entropy, gassner2016split, hennemann2021provably, pirozzoli2010generalized}.
 These methods utilize the conservative form of the Euler equations and aim to conserve the physical entropy by employing techniques such as splitting derivative operators, summation by parts (SBP), and entropy stable numerical fluxes.
-In contrast, we employ these same techniques to ensure numerical stability through discrete mathematical entropy stability for the vector invariant TRSW.

-In this work we derive an entropy functional of the TRSW, the buoyancy variance, and design a DG method that is both entropy and energy stable.
-The conservation of buoyancy variance proof relies on the chain rule which is difficult to discretely mimic.
+In the current study, we focus on the the vector invariant form of the TRSW that is amenable to the design of mimetic numerical methods \cite{ricardo2023conservation}, and which can potentially preserve important invariants in the system.
+However, as opposed to the more traditional RSW \cite{ricardo2023conservation}, the energy functional is no longer a convex function of the prognostic variables and will not ensure numerical stability when preserved.
+First, we derive a new entropy functional for the TRSW, the buoyancy variance, and prove that it is conserved by the TRSW.
+The proof of conservation of buoyancy variance relies on the chain rule which is difficult to discretely mimic.
 To design an energy and entropy stable numerical method, we first derive a split form of the system that negates the need for the chain rule in the entropy conservation proof.
-This enables us to prove entropy and stability using only integration by parts, and analogously prove stability in the discrete setting in curvilinear coordinates using SBP operators.
-To complete our DG method we construct a family of novel numerical fluxes that conserve/dissipate energy and entropy.
-We then prove semi-discrete entropy and energy stability by leveraging the SBP property of DG-SEM \citep{gassner2013skew} and our numerical fluxes.
-Our approach has been successfully extended to compatible MFE methods for both the TRSW and Euler equations \citep{ricardo2023entropy}, and extension to a DG method for the Euler equations is an ongoing work.
+This enables us to prove entropy and stability using only integration by parts.

+Second, we derive a DG method for the split form of the TRSW on curvilinear meshes.
+For the discrete analysis we employ structure preserving curvilinear coordinate transformations and the summation-by-parts (SBP) principle to cancel the volume terms within the DG elements.
+The remaining surface terms can be eliminated using accurate numerical fluxes that connect locally adjacent elements.
+To complete the DG method we construct a family of novel numerical fluxes that conserve/dissipate energy and entropy.
+We then prove semi-discrete entropy and energy stability by leveraging the SBP property of DG-SEM \cite{gassner2013skew} and our numerical fluxes.